Tipeshwar Wildlife Sanctuary

-Sprawling across an area of 148.63 sq. km the ‘Tipeshwar Wildlife Sanctuary’ is the ideal weekend getaway for wildlife lovers.
+Sprawling across an area of 148.63 sq. km the ‘Tipeshwar Wildlife Sanctuary’ is the ideal weekend getaway for Tigers & Wildlife lovers.
 This boulevard of natural beauty and undisturbed wildlife is tucked away in the hills of Pandharkawada town in Yavatmal district of Maharashtra.
-It is located on the intersection of 19°55’35″N and 78°26’20″E.

 Tipeshwar Wildlife Sanctuary is no less than a ‘Green Oasis’ of Maharashtra.
 It lies at the southernmost part of the state adjoining the Adilabad district of Andhra Pradesh.
 It is of immense value from ecological and environmental aspects.

 Owing to this, the state pays special attention to its management and preservation.
 The management practices and prey base maintenance of the sanctuary have received much adulation and praise in recent times.

 Given the hilly terrain of the place, the vegetation cover varies greatly according to the altitude.
 The sanctuary area lies in midst of a number of villages.
 These villagers depend upon the forest produce like timber, firewood etc. for their livelihood needs.
 Moderate human activity is allowed inside the territory.

 The sanctuary gets its name from the local ‘Goddess Tipai’ standing near the Tipeshwar village within the sanctuary area.

 Tipeshwar Wildlife Sanctuary is a compact patch of dense forest cover.
 The major forest type here is the ‘Southern Tropical Dry Deciduous Forests’.
 Teak forms up to 60 percent of the forest composition here.
 You can also find Achar, Mahua, Lendia, Bhirra Tiwas and several other types.